junxit/us-congress-bills-114/bill.md

 # H.R.
 5147

-> To amend title 40, United States Code, to require that male and female restrooms in public buildings be equipped with baby changing facilities.
+> To amend title 40, United States Code, to require restrooms in public buildings to be equipped with baby changing facilities.

 ## § 1.
 Short title